castuofa/dataarc-api/README.md

 #### Configure .env

-Copy the `.env.example` file to `.env` and add the database information.
+Copy the `.env.example` file to `.env` and
+- add the database information.
+- add admin username/pass/email (otherwise you'll seed an empty admin user and can't register a new one)

 #### Installing node modules and launch application

+Install packages

 `yarn install`

+Build

 `yarn develop`

-Once built you can use:
+Or if it's built already, use:

 `yarn start`